 I toss my big gloves into my pack, and put on the thinner ones that give me the dexterity to manipulate the carabiners.
 I clip on crampons since the course can be very steep and icy.
 I have a pack with very little gear in it, just some extras and a “screamer suit” in case a physician needs to accompany me.

 The helicopter powers up and we’re in the air.
 The weather is foggy, with light snow falling.
 There were course holds several times during the day, and what becomes apparent from the air is that there are several cloud bands clinging to the side of the mountain.
 The pilot needs to swing way out over Creekside before he can gain elevation.
 As we approach I see blue-clad course workers all over the place, making it difficult to spot our target area.

-When I arrived, the patrol doctor and two other members were on scene, along with a coach and another course worker.
-When they were ready, we moved her into my transportation bag (the ”aerial rescue platform”, or ARP).
+When I arrived, the patrol doctor and two other members are on scene, along with a coach and another course worker.
+When they were ready, we moved her into my transportation bag (the “aerial rescue platform”, or ARP).

 Once in the bag, we moved to the middle of the run to be away from the “A” net.

 And called the helicopter back.
 There are several shots of the take-off:

 As we made the 4 minute flight to the Polyclinic, being blasted by ice pellets at 60 knots, and buffeted by winds, we can’t really talk.
 I yelled that I was sorry that this happened to her, and that we’d be at the hospital soon.
 I thought to myself, what do you say to someone who’s devoted their life to sport and suffers and injury at the highest level of competition in their field?
 I feel that anything I say will be meaningless because I cannot put myself into her frame of reference.
 So I just concentrate on blocking her face from the sandblasting effect of snow and wind at high speeds.